saqibns/saqibns.github.io/about.md

 #### What do you do?

+I am a part of the Machine Learning team at Whirlpool Corporation, currently working on Computer Vision.

-I am a Software Engineer at Aspiring Minds where I work on automata, a system to grade computer programs; auto-interview, a piece of software that judges a candidate's interview performance.
+Previously, I was a Software Engineer at Aspiring Minds where I work on automata, a system to grade computer programs; auto-interview, a piece of software that judges a candidate's interview performance.

 #### What interests you?